 - Use a small cookie scoop to portion out one tablespoon of the dough into your hand, then roll into balls, about 1½-inches wide.

-- Space six balls on each cookie sheet (the cookies will spread a bit).
+- Space six to eight balls on each cookie sheet (the cookies will spread a bit).
 Press a few of the reserved chocolate chips in the top of each cookie.

 - Let the cookies cool on the baking sheet for 2 minutes, then use a large spatula to transfer them to a cooling rack to cool completely.
 Serve and enjoy!